How 54North Homes can help you

 Website: www.ncdv.org.uk Email: office@ncdv.org.uk Online Referral: www.referdirect.org.uk

 The national stalking network has been established by Network for Surviving Stalking, Protection against Stalking and the Suzy Lamplugh Trust.
-It is the first national helpline to specialise in providing information and advice to victims of harassment and stalking as well as their friends and family.. www.stalkinghelpline.org
+It’s the first national helpline to specialise in providing information and advice to victims of harassment and stalking as well as their friends and family. www.stalkinghelpline.org

-The Domestic Violence Disclosure Scheme, known as Clare's Law gives you a formal mechanism to make inquiries:
+The Domestic Violence Disclosure Scheme, known as Clare's Law, gives you a formal mechanism to make inquiries.
+This includes:

-• if you are concerned that your partner may pose a risk to you
+• If you’re concerned that your partner may pose a risk to you.

 • if you’re concerned that the partner of a member of your family or a friend may pose a risk to that individual.